JulianAburrow/BlazorAuthDemo/ReadMe.txt

 markup to show how parts of the application can be made available only to certain roles.

-As an example, note that in NavMenu the whole menu structure is only available to a user in the role 'SuperAdmin'.

 If you expereince difficulties running the application due to https certificates etc this page:

 https://stackoverflow.com/questions/70291876/how-to-force-visual-studio-to-re-create-the-ssl-certificate-for-a-net-core-web

 will hopefully solve the problem.
 Ensure that you close any console windows before running these scripts.

-This might bhe handy to create some roles:
+This might be handy to create some roles:

 INSERT INTO security.AspNetRoles (
 	Id, Name, NormalizedName